 How do these new standards apply to your federal government–related activities?

 IU is now required to report in more detail about federal lobbying activities.
 If you are contacting any congressional Member or staff or political appointees in federal agencies on behalf of IU, then your contact may be reportable as a lobbying contact by IU, and the cost of that contact must be reported as a lobbying expenditure.
-IU is therefore requiring any member of the community, before making a lobbying contact on behalf of IU, to receive approval from the Office of the Vice President for Public Affairs and Government Relations in accordance with the IU Federal Official Contact Policy.
+IU is

 The IU Federal Official Contact Policy and the new law and regulations do not impact your ability to lobby Members of Congress on matters of personal or professional association interest.
 IU is not required to report information on contacts that you make on behalf of your professional associations as long as you make it clear that you are not representing the interests of Indiana University.
 (For example, you travel to Washington, D.C., to participate in your professional association’s “Capitol Hill Day” advocacy program.
 You speak to your Representative and Senators about the organization’s federal agenda for that year.
 As this visit is not conducted on behalf of IU, your participation in this advocacy does not require reporting or approval from the University.)